 By Ali Lopez

-The calendar says that spring is here (the snow and ice last week didn’t see that on the calendar!).
+The calendar says that spring is here.
 Here’s hoping that is true!
 After a long winter of indulging in comfort foods, maybe your body is ready for a change of pace, ready to cleanse.

 Our bodies store up as much as they can in the winter, trying to keep us warm.
 By spring, our liver, gallbladder, and digestive tract are ready to let go of all that they have held on to, including toxins.
 The best thing you can do is give them a break.
 Don’t worry though, I am not talking about a 10-day juice fast or special detox plan—I am talking about healing with real foods.
 You really needn’t look much further than the produce section and your own kitchen to do a little spring cleansing of your own.
 (And in case you missed it, last year around this time I wrote this spring immunity post.)

 A super-clean eating program can do wonders for your body and mind.
 The great thing about the human body is that it knows how to cleanse, instinctively.
 We just need to give it the right environment to succeed.
 Feasting on fresh fruits and vegetables is great for the body and for the digestive system, and doing so allows the organs to do their job without interference.
 To get started, simply remove what is unnatural and processed, and include what is fresh and real.
 When support is given to the body nutritionally, it naturally detoxes.

 Here are some of my favorite foods and ways to help detoxify, hydrate, and refresh your body all naturally, just in time for Michigan Spring!